CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term.md

 * Combine at least two distinct datasets
 * Use an example dataset or bring your own
 * Persist at least one dataset in a database (SQL or NoSQL)
-* Use at least one API as data source
 * Build an ETL data pipeline with Knime
 * Do some data cleaning
 * Do some basic analytics or visualization on the end of the pipeline